es2mac/DrillAI/Ideas.md

   about the future.
 It's not playing fair to humans who only has 5 preview pieces.
 - Important note here is that I haven't shown that BCTS can't work, afterall, I've tweaked it and not done any reinforcement training on the borrowed coefficients
+- From the human perspective, it's really not taking the avoidance of covering the next two holes seriously enough.

 Other misc notes